Vegan Tikka Masala

 This post may contain affiliate links.
 Read my full disclosure here.

-Vegan Tikka Masala is so easy to make at home and tastes 1000 times better than take-out.
-With “chicken-style” tofu and a perfectly spiced, creamy sauce, this popular dish just got the best vegan makeover!
+Vegan Tikka Masala is so easy to make and best served with vegan naan.
+Featuring “chicken-style” tofu and a perfectly spiced, creamy sauce, this popular dish just got the best vegan makeover!

 I used the same method here for baking tofu “chicken style” as I did for Vegan Butter Chicken, one of my most popular recipes!
 I love this method of cooking tofu; it has a unique texture and delicious flavor.
 When paired with a spicy, creamy masala sauce it is simply incredible.